Capital punishment in the United States: Capital punishment reinstated (1976)

+Death sentences increased dramatically after Gregg v.
+Georgia, but the retroactive application of these newly developed procedural rules required courts to reconsider cases in which death sentences had already been decided.
+By the late 1970s, federal courts were reversing more than half of the capital cases reviewed through habeas corpus.

 Executions resumed on January 17, 1977, when Gary Gilmore went before a firing squad in Utah.
-Although hundreds of individuals were sentenced to death in the United States during the 1970s and early 1980s, only ten people besides Gilmore (who had waived all of his appeal rights) were executed prior to 1984.
+Although hundreds of individuals were sentenced to death in the United States during the 1970s and early 1980s, only ten people besides Gilmore were executed before 1984.

-Following the decision, the use of capital punishment in the United States soared.
-This was in contrast to trends in other parts of advanced industrial democracies where the use of capital punishment declined or was prohibited.
-Members of the Council of Europe comply with the European Convention of Human Rights which prohibits capital punishment.
+The abolition and reform movement was more successful in Europe.
+Members of the Council of Europe agreed to comply with the European Convention of Human Rights which prohibited capital punishment.
 The last execution in the UK took place in 1964, and in 1977 in France.

 Supreme Court narrows capital offenses

-In 1977, the Supreme Court's Coker v.
-Georgia decision barred the death penalty for rape of an adult woman.
+In Coker v.
+Georgia (1977), the Supreme Court barred the death penalty for the rape of an adult woman.
 Previously, the death penalty for rape of an adult had been gradually phased out in the United States, and at the time of the decision, Georgia and the Federal government were the only two jurisdictions to still retain the death penalty for this offense.

-In the 1980 case Godfrey v.
-Georgia, the U.S. Supreme Court ruled that murder can be punished by death only if it involves a narrow and precise aggravating factor.
+In Godfrey v.
+Georgia (1980), the U.S. Supreme Court ruled that murder can be punished by death only if it involves a narrow and precise aggravating factor.

-The Supreme Court has placed two major restrictions on the use of the death penalty.
-First, the case of Atkins v.
-Virginia, decided on June 20, 2002, held that the execution of intellectually disabled inmates is unconstitutional.
-Second, in 2005, the court's decision in Roper v.
-Simmons struck down executions for offenders under the age of 18 at the time of the crime.
-As of 2018, some recalcitrant states continue to deviate from the 2002 decision.
+The Supreme Court has categorically banned the death penalty for juveniles and people with intellectual disabilities.

-In the 2008 case Kennedy v.
-Louisiana, the court also held 5–4 that the death penalty is unconstitutional when applied to non-homicidal crimes against the person, including child rape.
+In Kennedy v.
+Louisiana (2008), the court also held 5–4 that the death penalty is unconstitutional when applied to non-homicidal crimes against the person, including child rape.
 Only two death row inmates (both in Louisiana) were affected by the decision.
 Nevertheless, the ruling came less than five months before the 2008 presidential election and was criticized by both major party candidates Barack Obama and John McCain.

-In 2023, 2024 and 2025, Florida, Tennessee and Idaho passed laws that enact the death penalty for child rape, in defiance of Kennedy v.
-Louisiana.